Philipst77/Philipst77/README.md

   _Built a real time facial recognition system using OpenCV and Deep Learning.
 Implemented face detection and recognition pipelines with efficient matching algorithms._

 - **Linear Regression Project**
-  _Designed and trained a linear regression model from scratch to predict trends based on real-world data.
+  _Designed and trained a linear regression model from scratch to-predict trends based on real-world data.
 Focused on gradient descent optimization and loss minimization._

 - **Neural Network Project**
   _Built a custom neural network model-without using high-level frameworks.
 Implemented forward pass backpropagation, and trained on classification datasets, Including Cosine Similarity checking and Euclidean Distance._